catprisbrey/Third-Person-Controller---Godot-Souls-like/README.md

 - CameraTemplate.gd

 Add those to your project and you'll be able to drop in the PlayerTemplate scene and add your character.
+The code expects certain keymaps to be present:

+"sprint, aim, jump, roll, attack, forward, backward, left, right"

+If you have those mapped, and the files present, the controller should work.

 ## Usage
 Watch this video or follow the steps below: